maxdarling/cs197-project/README.md

-We are currently using C++ to implement the hash tables since C++ has efficiency guarantees and was the language used by our nearest neighbor paper called A seven dimensional analysis of hasing methods and its implications on the querying process.
+We are currently using C++ to implement the hash tables since C++ has efficiency guarantees and was the language used by our nearest neighbor paper called A Seven Dimensional Analysis of Hashing Methods and Its Implications on the Querying Process which can be found here: http://www.vldb.org/pvldb/vol9/p96-richter.pdf.